g-leech/argmin-gravitas/pages/poems_o_mine.md

 #### Ugly Slave (by 辛棄疾)

-When I was young and ignorant of the taste of sorrow <br>
+When I was young and didn't know sorrow <br>
 I loved to scale the roofs<br>
 Yes, I scaled the roofs<br>
 To compose new verses I feigned my woe.<br><br>

-Now I understand sorrow’s flavours<br>
+Now I understand sorrow’s flavour<br>
 I can’t find the words<br>
 Yes, I can’t find the words<br>
 Instead: 'What a cool day!
 Such lovely autumn weather!'<br>